rakista112/rfc/003-naming-convention.md

 ### Modules (C++)

-It must follow **snake_case** naming convention like : `name_operation_...` where `name` is the name of module, `operation` what the function does and `...` mean the rest of name of function, but the recommended keyword limit in name of a function is four.
+It must follow **snake_case** naming convention like : `name_operation_...` where `name` is the name of module, `operation` what the function does and `...` means the rest of name of function, but the recommended keyword limit in name of a function is four.

 Avoid C++'s namespacing